minprog/programmeren-ki/other/figure/index.md

 To do this, you programmed a general procedure for printing piramids based on a given height.
 And now it's your turn do define a parametrized figure and implement it as another program.

+Oh and by the way: your figure must be defined for at least sizes 4, 5, 6, 7 and 8.
+Your program must at least reject non-positive numbers.
+And the figures may not be hardcoded: all versions of the figure must be defined using the same set of rules.

 ## Designing your program